Jovan158/vantage.ai/README.md

 # vantage.dev
-AI harness that creates software on its own
+AI that creates software on its own